Article By: MC1 Leonardo Carrillo

 Reinforcing its role as a defense-relevant research institution, the Naval Postgraduate School (NPS) has established the new Center for Decision, Risk, Controls and Signals Intelligence (DRCSI) as part of an effort by the university and DoD to promote advanced mathematical research to meet and overcome the technological challenges of the future.

-“The goal of the center,” said DRCSI Director and Research Professor of the Office of the Dean of Research, Dr. Sivaguru S. Sritharan, “is to look decades into the future and ask the question, what are the cutting-edge science and technology frontiers that will keep the U.S. the leader in defense-related disciplines?”
+“The goal of the center,” said DRCSI Professor and Director of the Office of the Dean of Research, Dr. Sivaguru S. Sritharan, “is to look decades into the future and ask the question, what are the cutting-edge science and technology frontiers that will keep the U.S. the leader in defense-related disciplines?”

 Sritharan noted the research could have broad and far-reaching impact on the future of the nation.
 “Long-range thinking will naturally lead to scientific questions,” he noted.